0abc/0abc-a22/README.md

   * counterespionage: 2000 silver (instead of 400 food, 400 metal)
 * espionage: bribing cost is changed to 250 silver (instead of 500 metal); 500 silver with counterespionage (instead of 750 metal)
 * training:
+  * slaves cost 25 food and 25 silver each (instead of 50 food and 50 metal)
-  * healer cost is 50 food and 50 silver each (instead of 250 food only)
+  * healers cost 25 food and 50 silver each (instead of 250 food only)
+  * infantry mercenaries cost 60 silver each (instead of other resources)
+  * camelry mercenaries cost 75 silver each (instead of other resources)
+  * cavalry mercenaries cost 90 silver each (instead of other resources)
+  * biga mercenaries cost 180 silver each (instead of other resources)
+  * quadriga mercenaries cost 240 silver each (instead of other resources)
+  * elephantry mercenaries cost 300 silver each (instead of other resources)
 * upkeep (see below)

 ### Upkeep and taxation (resource trickle rates)